crossbario/autobahn-js/doc/tutorial_pubsub.rst

 Sending and receiving of events are asynchronous.

-Publish & Subscribe can be used for a huge variety of applications, e.g. chat, news updates, or, with low-latency implementations, distribution of real-time data.
+Publish & Subscribe can be used for a large variety of applications, e.g. chat, news updates, or, with low-latency implementations, distribution of real-time data.

 It scales well, and the fact that subscriptions need not be handled by publishers means that publishing is a light-weight process that can easily be added to applications.